sunildparihar/upstock/README.md

 * Server will stop all the workers once all of the trading packets have been processed.
 * Once all of the packets have been received by client, it can resubmit the subscription request.
 Server will restart the workers in this case.
 * Performance tracker will print logs only when workers are up.
 When workers restarts, perf tracker restart as well.
+* Client will receive ohlc data on every incoming trade.

 Example to test: